minakov/playnomics-android/README.md

 Change Log
 ==========
+#### Version 1.3.2
+* Fixed Crash in EventWorker and added robolectric for Android Unit test.

 #### Version 1.3.1
 * Fixed AppRunning ‘d’ interval in milliseconds to reflect (1, 2, 4, 8, 15, 15, ...,15, 15).